autoblocksai/autoblocks-together-ai/README.md

+> Note: This was forked from https://github.com/Nutlope/finetune and modified to include the [Autoblocks AI](https://www.autoblocks.ai) SDK.

 # Finetuning Llama-3 on your own data

 This repo gives you the code to fine-tune Llama-3 on your own data.
 In this example, we'll be finetuning on 500 pieces of data from the [Math Instruct dataset](https://huggingface.co/datasets/TIGER-Lab/MathInstruct) from TIGER-Lab.
 LLMs are known for not being the best at complex multi-step math problems so we want to fine-tune an LLM on some of these problems and see how well it does.

 We'll go through data cleaning, uploading your dataset, fine-tuning LLama-3-8B on it, then running evals to show the accuracy vs the base model.
 Fine-tuning will happen on Together and costs $5 with the current pricing.
+Evals will happen on Autoblocks AI.

 ## Fine-tuning Llama-3 on MathInstruct